Bhashivarshney11/Zoho-Assignment/README.md

-# 📚 Zoho UI Assignment (ReactJS)
+# 📚 Zoro UI Assignment (ReactJS)

-This is a UI replication task built using **ReactJS**, based on the reference image provided as part of the Zoho selection process.
+This is a UI replication task built using **ReactJS**, based on the reference image provided as part of the Zoro selection process.

 ## 🧩 Features